rafael-santiago/pig/README.md

 to do this you should try to use the option ``--single-test``:

 ```
-pig --signature=pigsty/syn-scan.pigsty --targets=127.0.0.1 --single-test --gateway=10.0.2.2 --net-mask=255.255.255.0 --lo-iface=eth0
+pig --signature=pigsty/syn-scan.pigsty --targets=127.0.0.1 --single-test --gateway=10.0.2.2\
+> --net-mask=255.255.255.0 --lo-iface=eth0
 ```

-After run this command ``pig`` will select only one signature from the file ``syn-scan.pigsty`` and try to send it and then exit.
+After running this command ``pig`` will select only one signature from the file ``syn-scan.pigsty`` and try to send it and then exit.
 If some error has occurred during the process ``pig`` will exit with ``exit-code`` equals to ``1`` otherwise ``pig`` will exit with ``exit-code`` equals to ``0``.